 Free Book mark Pattern

-A cute crochet bookmark is a beautiful reminder not only of the page you are currently reading but also of your beautiful craft.
-This free bookmark pattern works quickly using up random ends of yarn.
+A cute crochet bookmark is a beautiful reminder of the page you are currently reading and your craft.
+This crochet bookmark pattern works quickly and uses up scrap ends of yarn.

 Free Crochet Book Mark Pattern.
 This pattern works up super fast and can be made using any yarn weight of choice.

-I love making easy crochet bookmark/keychain patterns because they are fun to make and work up faster.
-Another reason for making this pattern is that it’s a good use of ends of yarn.
-This would make a beautiful stash-busting pattern for little yards of yarn kept away.
+I love making easy crochet bookmark/keychain patterns because they are fun and work up faster.
+This pattern also makes good use of ends of yarn.
+It would make a beautiful stash-busting pattern for little yards of yarn kept away.

-This easy crochet bookmark/keychain pattern can be made using any weight of yarn from threads to fingering, double knit, and worsted weight yarn.
-I wouldn’t recommend chunky yarns so as to prevent your books from splitting.
+This easy crochet bookmark pattern can be made using any yarn weight, from threads to fingering, double knitting, and worsted weight yarn.
+I wouldn’t recommend chunky yarns to prevent your books from splitting.

-These bookmarks can be made within minutes which makes this pattern a quick gift item.
+These bookmarks can be made within minutes, making this pattern a quick gift item.

 Materials for your free crochet bookmark pattern